(Go here to review our previous episode.)

 I watched Elektra crossing North Street.

-I hadn’t realized it before but the street lights had come on, and it was as if she was walking on to a stage.
+In the light of the street lamp it was as if she was walking on to a stage.
 She wore a dress I hadn’t seen before, all splotched with silky red and black, and she carried a small shiny black purse on a long thin strap hanging from her bare shoulder.

-Mid-street she stopped, the street lamp throwing white light off her dark hair, and she looked at this group of people sitting on the porch and in front of it.
+Mid-street she stopped, and she looked at this group of people sitting on the porch and in front of it.